fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

 ------------

-The Properties.cmake of an application generates the ``profile.xml``, it is the file that describes the bundles to use in the application and it is used to tell the ``fwlauncher`` which application to run.
+The Properties.cmake of an application generates the ``profile.xml``, it is the file that describes the bundles to use in the application and it is used as an input of the ``fwlauncher`` command to specify the application to run.

 Remember that to launch an application, we use: